Consensys/anonymous-zether/README.md

 **WARNING**: The security of this cryptographic protocol has not yet been formally proven.
-More concretely, its PRNGs are not secure.
 This repository should not be considered suitable for production use.

 # Anonymous Zether